Lifestyle Changes for Heart Disease Prevention

 The thickening of the coronary artery grows and significantly reduces the blood flow which then is not sufficient enough to support the pumping of the heart.
 This causes myocardial ischemia (MI).
 If the blockage in the coronary arteries is too severe, the mobilized stress hormones close it off further resulting in heart attack.

 All is not lost, however.
 Just as fats, smoking, and alcoholism are modifiable risk factors, so is stress.
 A number of activities can have beneficial effect on stress.

 - Aerobic exercise reduces the level of stress-related hormones circulated in the blood.

 - Brisk walking may help ‘burn’ off the excess hormones produced during stress.

-- Relaxation techniques, yoga, meditation, and Tai-Chi, if practiced regularly, help reduce the
+- Relaxation techniques, yoga, meditation, and Tai-Chi, if practiced regularly, help reduce the occurrence of stress.

-therapy is useful for people who have had traumatic experiences or are bereaved.
+- Group therapy is useful for people who have had traumatic experiences or are bereaved.

 - Biofeedback, anger management training, and stress management therapy are other programs that help deal with anger and stress.

 relieves anger, tension and hostility by over 80% and cuts heart attack